 As you make your way through the initial edit, you’ll be slicing up a lot of raw footage.

-While it can be tempting to delete these and clear space as you go, it often makes sense to keep the trimmed clips—you never know what might still be useful for filling out gaps in your final edit!
+While it can be tempting to delete these and clear space as you go, it often makes sense to keep the trimmed clips.
+You never know what might still be useful for filling out gaps in your final edit!

 Think about your remote video editing workflow